Lambda Theta Phi: Formation and early years

 The founders of Lambda Theta Phi also received support from members of existing Greek organizations at Kean College, particularly Sigma Theta Chi, the school's oldest local social fraternity, and Alpha Sigma Mu, a veterans' fraternity.
 Ralph Splendorio, Vice President of Sigma Theta Chi, and Ronald Colucci, President of Alpha Sigma Mu, assisted in the drafting of Lambda Theta Phi’s constitution by providing copies of their organizations' governing documents.
 The fraternity incorporated structural elements from these sources while maintaining a distinct focus on Latino identity and culture.

-The December 1, 1975, founding meeting of Lambda Theta Phi was also attended by a group of Latina students who would later establish Lambda Theta Alpha Latin Sorority, Incorporated.
 As discussions about the fraternity progressed, conversations also emerged regarding the creation of a Latina sorority.
 While some initially suggested that the women interested in forming an organization be integrated as a "Little Sisters" auxiliary of Lambda Theta Phi, fraternity members ultimately supported the establishment of an independent Latina sorority.
 This development later led to the formal founding of Lambda Theta Alpha, making Kean College the birthplace of both organizations.

 The establishment of Lambda Theta Phi contributed to the growth of Latino Greek organizations in the United States.
 Its formation marked the beginning of the post-1975 expansion of Latino fraternities and sororities.
 This development followed earlier efforts in Latino student activism dating back to 1898 during the "principio" (starting) phase of such organizations, which had led to the creation of fraternities such as Phi Iota Alpha and Phi Chi Delta.
 The founding of Lambda Theta Phi played a role in increasing the representation of Latino students within the Greek system and expanding the presence of Latino-oriented fraternal organizations nationwide.